Shallow instantaneous quantum polynomial-time circuits for generative modeling on noisy intermediate-scale quantum hardware: Results

 \subsection{Model validation}

-We validate the models using noiseless $28-$qubit simulations to assess their ability to reproduce the expected density and bipartite structure.
-Table~\ref{tab:validation-performance} reports the simulated results for the best-performing model on each dataset.
+{ In this section, we validate our approach by simulating the sampling of the $28$-qubit models in a noiseless regime.
+We evaluate performance based on the expected density---which corresponds to single-bodied correlations---and bipartite structure, which depends on all odd-order correlations.
+Together, these metrics probe the two ends of the expressivity spectrum.
+Successful modeling of the expected density implies the capacity to learn the lowest-order correlations.
+While the accuracy in capturing the bipartite structure examines whether the method is sufficiently expressive to represent complex, high-order dependencies.

-Across ER categories, the models reproduce average edge densities with small deviations: from $0.019$ to $0.066$.
-Notably, the ER–Sparse model produced $31.5\%$ bipartite graphs; since the ground-truth contained $51.5\%$ bipartites, this corresponds to a $\approx 61.1\%$ accuracy, which is comparable to the performance of BP models.
+All results are shown in Table~\ref{tab:validation-performance}.
+For ER datasets, we observe negligible deviations in expected density across all connectivity profiles, with a maximum error of $4 \times 10^{-3}$.
+In the context of $8$-node graphs ($28$ potential edges), this corresponds to an average overestimate of just $\sim 0.1$ edges, indicating that the mean edge probability is captured with high precision.
+To further confirm this finding, we calculate the TVD of the degree distributions, which provides a broader assessment of the accuracy.
+We find that the models maintain high precision across all densities, yielding TVD values of approximately $0.0075$ (Dense), $0.0138$ (Medium), and $0.0085$ (Sparse).
+Collectively, these results confirm that shallow IQP models are capable of reproducing first-order correlations with high precision in a noiseless environment.

-For the BP families, bipartite accuracy depends on density.
-To separate learned structure from random occurrence, we use the Erd\H{o}s–Rényi model as a null-hypothesis baseline: for each dataset, we generate $10^6$ random graphs matching the target density and measure the fraction that are bipartite.
-Performance close to the baseline indicates random occurrence, while performance above the baseline indicates that the model captures bipartite structure beyond random generation.
-For all three densities, the models exceed the null-hypothesis baseline (Table~\ref{tab:bipartite_accuracies}).
+For the BP datasets, we first distinguish learned structure from random occurrence.
+We employ the Erd\H{o}s–Rényi model as a null-hypothesis baseline: for each dataset, we generate $10^6$ random graphs matching the target density and measure the bipartite fraction.
+Performance exceeding this baseline indicates that the model can reproduce the bipartite structure beyond random chance.}